-After taking a trip to Africa in October, Kent found her new muse.
+After taking a trip to Africa, Kent says she’s found her new muse.

 “The elephant is the most incredible creature,” she says as she leads us to the beginning of new work in progress of an elephant family crossing a stream in Africa

 “I was going to do a whole elephant series, and I still am, but I’m still getting calls for these owls,” she says.
 “I have a pile of stuff that I should be doing, but I’d much rather be painting.
 Everything I do is about creating.”